AGRICULTURAL AND OPEN SPACE LANDS*

 26.12.100 Financial policies.

-A. "Annual allocation" means the allocation of conservation futures tax levy funds collected in the ensuing budget year and other moneys deposited in the conservation futures fund.
+C. "Annual allocation" means the allocation of conservation futures tax levy proceeds collected in the ensuing budget year and other moneys deposited in the conservation futures fund.

 D. "Conservation futures fund" means the King County conservation futures fund established under K.C.C.
 4A.200.210.

-G. "Open space land" means the fee simple interest in open space land, farm and agricultural land and timber land as those terms are defined in chapter 84.34 RCW, for public use or enjoyment, or any lesser interest in those lands, including development rights, conservation futures, easement, covenant or other contractual right necessary to protect, preserve, maintain, improve, restore, limit the future use of or otherwise conserve the land.
+I. "Open space land" means the fee simple interest in open space land, farm and agricultural land and timber land as those terms are defined in chapter 84.34 RCW, including urban greenspaces in dense urban environments, for public use or enjoyment, or any lesser interest in those lands, including development rights, conservation futures, easement, covenant or other contractual right necessary to protect, preserve, maintain, improve, restore, limit the future use of or otherwise conserve the land.

-26.12.005 Goal of conservation futures tax allocation.
-In accordance with chapter 84.34 RCW, it shall be the goal of the county to maintain, preserve, conserve and otherwise continue in existence adequate open space lands and to achieve an equitable geographical distribution of funds from conservation futures over the long term.
-The citizens oversight committee shall also include in its recommendation to the executive a description of how projects contain a demonstrable regional visibility, use, ecological, cultural, historical or other natural resource significance.
+26.12.005 Goals of conservation futures tax allocation.
+This section describes goals of the county conservation futures tax allocations over time.
+In accordance with chapter 84.34 RCW, the county shall maintain, preserve, conserve, expand and otherwise continue in existence adequate open space lands, and the county shall also achieve a broad geographical distribution of conservation futures proceeds.
+Conservation futures proceeds shall be allocated in a manner that addresses equity and social justice by providing open spaces in communities in greatest need.
 (Ord.
+18981 § 2, 2019: Ord.
 13717 § 3 and 5, 2000: Ord.
 9430 § 2, 1990: Ord.
 8867 § 2, 1989).

-B. No later than March 1, the county council may adopt a motion that provides direction to the citizen oversight committee on priorities for evaluating the applications within the open space criteria identified in K.C.C.
-27.02.025.
+B. No later than March 1, the county council may adopt a motion that provides direction to the advisory committee on priorities for evaluating the applications within the open space criteria identified in K.C.C.
+26.12.025.

 C.1.
-By July 15, the citizen oversight committee shall make project recommendations and recommend funding allocations for each project to the executive, including:
+By July 15, the advisory committee shall make project recommendations and recommend funding allocations for each project to the executive, including:

 a. a description of each project including project location and acreage;

-d. any additional relevant criteria of the jurisdiction in which the potential acquisition is located.
+d. any additional relevant criteria of the jurisdiction in which the potential acquisition is located; and

-D. The executive's project and funding recommendation shall be included in the annual proposed appropriation ordinance for the ensuing budget year.
+D. The executive's project and funding recommendation shall be transmitted with the applicable appropriation ordinance.

-E.1.
-Except as otherwise provided in subsection E. 2. and 3. of this section, any application funded by this process shall be sponsored and forwarded by the jurisdiction in which the project is located.
-Except for acquisitions of property interests in equity areas, the jurisdiction shall commit to providing a matching contribution no less than the amount of conservation futures tax levy funds appropriated for the project before conservation futures tax levy funds are reimbursed to that jurisdiction.
-This contribution may consist of cash, land trades with a valuation verified by an appraisal by a Member of the Appraisal Institute (MAI) certified appraiser or the cash value, excluding King County conservation futures contributions, of other open spaces acquired within the previous two years that is either directly adjacent to the project or the county concludes to be directly linked to the property under application.
+E. Except for acquisitions of property interests in opportunity areas, the agency or nonprofit organization receiving conservation futures tax levy proceeds shall commit to providing a matching contribution no less than the amount of conservation futures tax levy proceeds appropriated for the project before conservation futures tax levy proceeds are reimbursed to that agency or nonprofit organization.
+The contribution may consist of cash, land match with a valuation verified by a reviewed appraisal or the cash value, excluding King County conservation futures contributions, of other open spaces acquired within the previous two years from the date of the submittal of the application by the agency or nonprofit organization.
+Properties considered as land match or cash value of other open space acquisitions should be directly linked to the property under application.

-F. If the King County transfer of development program bank, as established by K.C.C. chapter 21A.37, is awarded conservation futures levy funds in order to purchase development rights and thereby preserve open space in accordance with purposes and provisions of this chapter, the bank is authorized to sell those development rights and to use the proceeds from that sale to acquire additional development rights, thereby preserving additional open space lands in accordance with the terms and provisions of this chapter.
-When transferrable development rights are purchased by the bank in accordance with K.C.C. chapter 21A.37 using conservation futures tax levy funds allocated to a project under K.C.C.
-26.12.003.G., matching conservation futures tax fund credit is allowed for funds generated from the subsequent sales of the transferrable development rights, if the funds from those sales are used to purchase additional open space that is identified as being within the scope of the original conservation futures tax project.
+G. If the King County transfer of development rights program bank, as established by K.C.C. chapter 21A.37, is awarded conservation futures levy proceeds in order to purchase development rights and thereby preserve open space in accordance with purposes and provisions of this chapter, the bank is authorized to sell those development rights and to use the proceeds from that sale to acquire additional development rights, thereby preserving additional open space lands in accordance with the terms and provisions of this chapter.
+When transferrable development rights are purchased by the bank in accordance with K.C.C. chapter 21A.37 using conservation futures tax levy proceeds allocated to a project under K.C.C.
+26.12.003.I., and there are subsequent sales of the transferable development rights, the bank may use sale proceeds as a match to new projects.

-G. Conservation futures tax levy funds shall be deposited in the conservation futures fund for the purpose of administering, disbursing and accounting for conservation futures tax levy funds authorized by King County.
-Conservation futures tax levy funds shall be disbursed to projects previously approved by King County upon receipt and verification by King County of properly completed requests for payment of the funds.
+H. Conservation futures tax levy proceeds shall be deposited in the conservation futures fund for the purpose of administering, disbursing and accounting for conservation futures tax levy proceeds authorized by King County.
+Conservation futures tax levy proceeds shall be disbursed to projects previously approved by King County upon receipt and verification by King County of properly completed requests for payment of the proceeds.
 The office of performance, strategy and budget shall prescribe the form for the requests.
 The disbursement requests shall be made only for capital project expenditures that include all costs of acquiring real property, including interests in real property, and the following costs, though it shall not include the cost of preparing applications for conservation futures moneys: cost of related relocation of eligible occupants; cost of appraisal; cost of appraisal review; cost of title insurance; closing costs; pro rata real estate taxes; recording fees; compensating tax; hazardous waste substances reports; directly related staff costs; and related legal and administrative costs.
-The city shall transmit payment to its payees for current capital project costs within five days of the receipt by the city of its requested conservation futures tax levy funds.
-The city shall provide a list of authorized individuals to certify requests to King County.
-The city is responsible for the accuracy of the payment requests and the propriety and timeliness of its disbursements following receipt of conservation futures tax levy funds.
-Conservation futures tax levy funds may not be used to acquire any property or interest therein through the exercise of the power of eminent domain.
+The agency or nonprofit organization shall have the property valued by a reviewed appraisal.
+The agency or nonprofit organization is responsible for the accuracy of the payment requests and the propriety and timeliness of its disbursements following receipt of conservation futures tax levy proceeds.
+Conservation futures tax levy proceeds may not be used to acquire any property or interest therein through the exercise of the power of eminent domain.

-26.12.025 Open space criteria.
-In making an annual allocation of conservation futures tax levy funds, the county shall consider the following criteria: wildlife habitat or rare plant reserve; salmon habitat and aquatic resources; scenic resources; community separator; historic or cultural resources; urban passive-use natural area or greenbelt; park or open space system addition; and transfer of development rights program implementation.
-Additional criteria may include: passive recreation; education/interpretive opportunity; threat of loss of open space resources; ownership complexity; partnerships; stewardship and maintenance; equity; adopted financial policies; and any other criteria consistent with RCW 84.34.020.
+26.12.025 Annual allocation criteria.
+In making an annual allocation of conservation futures tax levy proceeds, the county shall consider the following criteria, not listed in priority order: wildlife habitat or rare plant reserve; salmon habitat and aquatic resources; scenic resources; community separator; historic or cultural resources; urban passive-use natural area or greenbelt; park, open space or natural corridor addition; and passive recreation opportunity in an area with unmet needs; and projects that seek to redress historic disparities in access to or health benefits of open space in opportunity areas.
+Additional criteria may include: educational or interpretive opportunity; [impact to]* open space resources; feasibility, including ownership complexity, a willing seller or sellers or community support; partnerships; if the property identified in an adopted comprehensive plan, park open space, habitat, cultural resource or community plan; transfer of development rights participation; stewardship and maintenance; regional significance; adopted financial policies; and any other criteria consistent with chapter 84.34 RCW.
 (Ord.
+18981 § 4, 2019: Ord.
 18774 § 4, 2018: Ord.
 13717 § 4, 2000).

 26.12.035 Project reporting and reallocations.

-A. Each governmental agency receiving conservation futures tax levy funds and the department of natural resources and parks shall furnish a report to the executive by January 31 of each year.
+A. Each agency or nonprofit organization receiving conservation futures tax levy proceeds and the department of natural resources and parks shall furnish a report to the executive on a schedule determined by the department.
 The report shall include for each project:

-1. The amount of conservation futures tax levy funds expended;
+1. The amount of conservation futures tax levy proceeds expended;

-2. The amount of conservation futures tax levy funds remaining;
+2. The amount of conservation futures tax levy proceeds remaining;

 4. The amount of acreage purchased;